Looking for our VicRoads Driver Behaviour Change Programs? Please click here.

 Welcome

-This page is for people who have someone in their life experiencing issues with alcohol or other drugs.
-It contains information on how your loved one can access treatment, and information about who to contact for advice and support for yourself.
+This page is for people who have someone in their life experiencing issues with alcohol or other drugs, mental health or family violence.
+It contains information on how your loved one can access support, and information about who to contact for advice and help for yourself.

 In an emergency, dial 000.
 Other 24-hour hotlines (including crisis services) are listed in the drop-down menu that appears at the top of each page on this website.